-Goal 2: Support efforts of state, regional and local public, private and non-profit entities to provide needed housing for low and moderate income households and others with special housing needs.
+Goal 2: Support efforts of state, Tribal, regional and local public, private and non-profit entities to provide needed housing for low and moderate income households and others with special housing needs.

-• Policy 2.1 Coos Bay will consider waiving or deferring city fees such as development fees or system development charges for affordable housing projects that meet defined criteria and result in permanently affordable housing.
+callete war openal neading needs.
+Policy 2.1 In order to incentivize affordable housing projects, Coos Bay may consider waiving or deferring city fees, such as development fees or system development charges, allowing deviation from development standards and allowing for development agreements for other incentive options including but not limited to expedited review or reduced dedication or exaction requirements.
 2.2 Coos Bay will work with other public agencies and/or other organizations to provide or assist in obtaining technical assistance for transitional housing and housing projects targeted to households with low or moderate incomes developed by nonprofit organizations.
 2.3 As appropriate, Coos Bay will advocate for national and state funding from the National Housing Trust Fund, Oregon Housing Trust Fund, and Lenders Tax Credit and other funding mechanisms that may be available.
 2.4 Coos Bay will negotiate agreements to develop housing affordable to residents with low or moderate incomes on lands to be annexed.
-2.5 Coos Bay will advocate for national and state funding from the National Housing Trust Fund, Oregon Housing Trust Fund, and Lenders Tax Credit.